-The City reserves the right to schedule incentive pay employees for training sessions/meetings during their regular 8-hour work day.
-Employees shall be paid for actual hours worked, including time spent in training/meetings, but in no event shall such payment be less than 8 hours of pay.

-d.
-Due to the increasing complexity of State regulations regarding solid waste, advances in technology, and in order to provide services efficiently and effectively, the City reserves the right to determine the number of refuse employees hired in each classification, the number of pieces of equipment to be on the road at a given time and materials to be picked up on any given collection day.
+- The City reserves the right to schedule incentive pay employees for training sessions/meetings during their regular 8-hour work day.
+Employees shall be paid for actual hours worked, including time spent in training/meetings, but in no event shall such payment be less than 8 hours of pay. - d.
+Due to the increasing complexity of State regulations regarding solid waste, advances in technology, and in order to provide services efficiently and effectively, the City reserves the right to determine the number of refuse employees hired in each classification, the number of pieces of equipment to be on the road at a given time and materials to be picked up on any given collection day. - ¶98 Section 4.

-Section 4.
 Snow Plowing.
-If any employee is requested to perform snow-plowing operations during a day which is a regularly scheduled work day and said snow-plowing operations are performed during the hours that the said employee is normally scheduled to work, then the employee shall receive this regular hourly pay at straight time rates for the time that he is engaged in said snow-plowing operations during his normal scheduled hours.
+If any employee is requested to perform snowplowing operations during a day which is a regularly scheduled work day and said snow-plowing operations are performed during the hours that the said employee is normally scheduled to work, then the employee shall receive this regular hourly pay at straight time rates for the time that he is engaged in said snow-plowing operations during his normal scheduled hours.
 The employee will be entitled to premium overtime rates if, and only if, he is required to engage in said snowplowing operations either prior to the commencement of, or subsequent to the termination of, his normally scheduled hours for that work day.
 Refuse Department employees, whose normally scheduled work day is on the incentive basis, may be held over on snow removal standby until the end of their eight (8) hour shift, without the payment of premium overtime, as a contingency, whenever the arrival of a snow or ice storm is considered imminent (within four hours), during the period between November 1 through April 1, provided such employee is designated to drive.
-Call-ins for contiguous hours worked before the shift shall be paid actual hours worked.
+Call-ins for contiguous hours worked before the shift shall be paid actual hours worked. - Section 4b.

-Section 4a.
 In order to augment and supplement personnel normally assigned as part of their jobs to snow operation, all applicable departments will generate a list of qualified employees interested in performing snow removal duties.
 This list will be completed prior to November 1st of each year and will encompass all interested employees whose job specifications do not include snow removal.
 A separate list denoting routine and regular overtime hours, other than the list for snow removal, shall continue to be maintained in each department.
 Said snow removal overtime list shall be subject to the method of distribution of overtime as expressed in Section 5.

-Section 5.
-Distribution of Overtime.
+These employees are subject to the provisions of Article V, section 7 below. - ¶100 Section 5.
+Distribution of Overtime. - a.
+Opportunity for premium overtime work shall be equally distributed among employees, by job title, within a Department or Bureau or school or within the Parks.
+Each Department shall keep a continuous record of the overtime worked or offered for each employee by classification, who has indicated an availability to work overtime.
+Such record shall be posted at least once a week.
+The opportunity for premium overtime work shall be offered to those employees who have indicated such availability to work overtime and who are qualified to perform such work when the overtime work is required